-In order to answer them, your potential partner - by necessity - must reveal what he thinks and how he thinks.
+To answer them, your potential partner - by necessity - must reveal what he thinks and how he thinks.

 And if you ask questions in ways suggesting your curiosity, rather than, your need for assessment, you can run your actual assessment without ever antagonizing the other person.

-My online relationship advice is that you adopt a very relaxed manner of interacting with your catch, out of which, sooner or later, you will be able to select someone with whom you will want to dive deeper into the realm of intimate relationship.
+My online relationship advice is that you adopt a very relaxed manner of interacting with your catch, out of which, sooner or later, you will be able to select someone with whom you will want to dive deeper into the realm of intimate relationships.

-By relaxed manner I mean being non-insistent on anything, easy going and easy flowing, allowing for the conversations to unfold freely in a totally unrestricted way.
+By relaxed manner I mean being non-insistent on anything, easy-going and easy flowing, allowing for the conversations to unfold freely in a totally unrestricted way.
 Being insistent and demanding is not only going to turn your potential partner off, but it is also absolutely futile.
 Online, the other person can lie to you about anything if he chooses to do so.